TULiberalArts/Political-Science/pages/home.md

 feature-image: hero_PoliticalScience2.png
 published: true
 ---
-The Department of Political Science ideal for students interested in politics, international affairs and important issues like health care, the environment and civil rights.
-Our students study political theories concerning the ideal government and how power and resources should be allocated in society.
+The Department of Political Science is the ideal home for students interested in politics, international affairs and important issues like health care, the environment and civil rights.
+Our students study political theory and debate how power and resources should be allocated in society.

-Our students learn how to think, write, read and speak in ways that they can apply to a variety of careers and that will help them become more interested, engaged and capable citizens.
+As a political science student, you will learn how to think, write, read and speak in ways that  you can apply to a variety of careers, helping you become a more interested, engaged and capable citizen.

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html